 Sole proprietorships and general partnerships do not need a registered agent.

-- Not Receiving Legal Notices – If the listed registered agent isn’t able to receive legal notices, this doesn’t mean a lawsuit can’t proceed.
+- Not Receiving Legal Notices – If the listed registered agent cannot receive legal notices, this lawsuit will still proceed.
 If a process server is unsuccessful in reaching the company’s registered agent, the court can proceed with the case.
-This could result in a judgement being placed against the business without the owners knowing.
+This could result in a judgment being placed against the business without the owners knowing.

 - Administrative Dissolution – In Louisiana, if the business doesn’t have a registered agent, the Secretary of State can dissolve the entity.

-- Penalties and Fees – By not maintaining a current registered agent, penalties and fees can be levied against the entity and in some cases the owners too.
-Once an entity is no longer in good standing with the state, the owners have lost their liability protection and are at risk personally.
+- Penalties and Fees – By not maintaining a current registered agent, penalties and state fees can be levied against the entity and, in some cases, the owners too.
+Once an entity is no longer in good standing with the state, the business owners may lose their liability protection and are at risk personally.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
-Service of process refers to the delivery of legal documents, often a summons, subpoena or lawsuit filed against a business entity.
+Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-- If the Business Expands to Additional Locations – If the business will have a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
+If the Business Expands to Additional Locations – If the business has a physical presence in multiple states (offices, warehouses, employees, etc.), a foreign entity registration will often need to be filed with those states.
 A registered agent will need to be appointed with a physical address in each state.

 A registered agent can be changed by submitting the Change of Registered Office and/or Change of Registered Agent Form along with the filing fee to the Secretary of State.